Frank L. Smith: Biography

-Smith was born in Dwight, Illinois, in Livingston County He served as a United States Congressman from 1919 to 1921.
+Smith was born in Dwight, Illinois on November 24, 1867.
+He was raised and educated in Dwight, then taught school for several years.
+Smith then embarked on a business career, and his interests included farming, banking, and real estate.
+Smith served in local office, including Dwight's village clerk in 1894.
+In 1904, he was an unsuccessful Republican candidate for lieutenant governor.
+From 1905 to 1906, he was a federal internal revenue collector for the district that included Dwight.
+In 1918, he was a successful candidate for the United States House of Representatives, and he served one term, March 4, 1919 to March 3, 1921.

 Career

 Smith first ran for the Republican primary nomination for the U.S. Senate in 1920.
 In that first year of suffrage, women's votes were counted separately from men's in Illinois.
 He was beating William B. McKinley by 27,000 votes after the male votes were counted, but once the female votes were counted, McKinley had won by 11,000 votes.
 McKinley went on to win the general election as well.
 In 1921, Smith became the chairman of the Illinois Commerce Commission, which oversaw utilities in the state.
-He prepared to run again for the Senate in 1926.
-At the time, Illinois had no campaign finance laws and Smith collected the unprecedented amount of $400,000 from several wealthy executives who ran public utilities, including $125,000 from Samuel Insull.

-In 1926 he defeated McKinley in the Republican primary for the Senate.
-Smith went on to win the general election held in November of that year, although Julius Rosenwald of Sears, Roebuck & Company had offered him $550,000 stock to withdraw.
+In 1926, Smith defeated McKinley in the Republican primary for the Senate.
+Smith went on to win the general election held in November, although Julius Rosenwald of Sears, Roebuck & Company had offered him $550,000 in stock to withdraw.
+Senate investigators subsequently accused Smith of exceeding allowable limits by spending more than $400,000 on his campaign, including $125,000 from utilities that had business before the commerce commission while Smith was a member.

-McKinley, whose lame duck term would normally have extended until March 1927, died in December 1926, so Illinois Governor Len Small (R) appointed Smith to fulfill the rest of McKinley's term, a fairly common practice when the incumbent senator has died or otherwise ceased to serve.
-But when Smith presented his credentials as the newly appointed Senator, the U.S. Senate voted to not allow him to qualify as a senator, based upon alleged fraud and corruption in his campaign for the full term.
-In a new special election he tried again to qualify as the elected Senator in March 1927, but was again denied.
-He finally resigned his seat on February 9, 1928.
+McKinley's term was due to expire in March 1927.
+He died in December 1926, and Illinois Governor Len Small (R) appointed Smith to fill the vacancy.
+When Smith presented his credentials, the U.S. Senate voted not to seat him, based upon the alleged fraud and corruption.
+In March 1927, he again attempted to qualify, based on the results of the November 1926 election, but the senate again declined to seat him.
+After the seat had been vacant for more than two years, Smith resigned on February 9, 1928.